nshth/python_chatbot/README.md

-# python_chatbot
-This project is a simple chatbot built in Python.
-It will help users interact using natural language.
+This project is a simple chatbot built using Python, TensorFlow, and NLTK.
+It uses a neural network to classify user inputs into predefined intents and provides appropriate responses based on the detected intent.